IMPORT TARIFFS - LATEST NEWS & UPDATES

 Get Your Customs Bond >

 The first is to purchase the bond directly from a surety company that is licensed by the U.S. Treasury Department.
-This option is usually only used by experienced businesses.
+This option is usually only used by large, experienced businesses.

 Related: The Complete Beginners Guide to Importing and Exporting